09:30am-10:30am

 Dr Emily Holdsworth

-Dr Emily Holdsworth is an ST7 dual trainee in palliative and internal medicine working in West Yorkshire.
-She currently works at St Gemma’s Hospice in Leeds and is also an APM trainee representative on the Palliative Medicine Specialty Advisory Committee.
-She is particularly interested in acute palliative medicine and has recently undertaken an out of programme experience working in A&E providing front door palliative care and admission avoidance strategies.
+Dr Emily Holdsworth is an ST7 dual resident doctor in palliative and internal medicine working in West Yorkshire.
+She currently works at St Gemma’s Hospice in Leeds and is also an Association for Palliative Medicine resident doctor representative on the Palliative Medicine Specialty Advisory Committee.
+She is particularly interested in acute palliative medicine and has recently undertaken an out of programme experience working in A&E providing front-door palliative care and admission avoidance strategies.

 Dr Emily Holdsworth